TheDaniel3131/GamebackGG/README.md

 After having such thought, I decided to do my research.
 Quickly, I discovered one website I am interested in which is popularly recognized, OpenCritic.
 So as a curious human being, I took my free time and checked out and I was surprised by how they operated and how they run their website which sparked my interest heavily.

 ## Why GameBackGG?
 GameBackGG has a Better, Cleaner, and Simpler UI/UX design, we also consider offering the touch of smooth animations which give users a much more impact and a positive experience.
+Most importantly, we want to be user-friendly.
 With such features, why should users not use GameBackGG to provide and share some gaming feedback on games?

 ### Check out: GameBack.gg (still in the early stage)